kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

       return w*(y-model(p,x))     # An array with (weighted) residuals)

-It is more efficient to store the square root of the weights beforehand so that it is not necessary to repeat this (often many times) in the resuduals function itself.
+It is more efficient to store the square root of the weights beforehand so that it is not necessary to repeat this (often many times) in the residuals function itself.
 This is different if your weights depend on the model parameters, which are adjusted in the iterations to get a best-fit.
 An example is the residuals function for an orthogonal fit of a straight line::